getsudhanshu/mydrive/ProjectDocs/LLD/DB Services.md

 **What will it do?**

-Container to host Database services
+- Container to host Database services
+- New User creation and passphrase rotation

 Database: Couch DB and Pouch DB

 **Documents:**